A Majorization-Minimization Gauss-Newton Method for 1-Bit Matrix Completion: Numerical Studies

-The experiments so far investigated the overall estimation accuracy, that involves an averaging of the squared errors over all the entries of the matrix.
-However, a more careful inspection reveals that the three methods have different performance profiles depending on the magnitude of the underlying entries of the matrix $\M{\Theta}^*$.
-To better understand this more fine-grained performance, we study the estimation performance conditioned on the underlying values $\theta_{ij}^*$, for a matrix $\M \Theta^*$ with a low spikiness ratio.
+The simulations so far investigated metrics of overall accuracy defined as the average of the squared errors over all entries of the matrix.
+However, a more careful inspection reveals that the methods perform differently depending on the magnitude of entries of the underlying matrix $\M{\Theta}^*$.
+To better understand this more fine-grained behavior, we studied the errors conditioned on the underlying values $\theta_{ij}^*$, for a matrix $\M \Theta^*$ with a low spikiness ratio.